menu icon

 You can change the red out for light pink or white to add some color variety to the strawberries.

-🍵Instructions for Crochet Strawberry Coasters
+๐ŸตInstructions for the Crochet Strawberry Coaster pattern

 The crochet strawberry coaster pattern is made in rows.
 This is a smaller coaster for standard 8oz cups or smaller.
 You can easily adjust the size for bigger coasters or go up a hook size.